babashka/sci/doc/adr/0006-fused-binding-nodes/README.md

 ### 2. Fused call nodes (analyzer.cljc)

-In `gen-return-call` and `gen-return-binding-call`, at analysis time, check if all arguments are `BindingNode` instances.
+In `gen-return-call`, at analysis time, check if all arguments are `BindingNode` instances.
 If so, generate a fused node that reads directly from the bindings array:

 ```clojure